tepong32/grand/README.md

 ## leave (remodelling) - ***(...in progress)***
-	**cron jobs for automated leave credits accruals and carry-overs** **logic of separating templates to be displayed are handled by a custom mixin in the views are applied.** will also apply it on other apps' views as well, if needed.
-	**automated deduction of number_of_days from current_yr_XX_credits upon saving an "Approved" request.**
+	**cron jobs for automated leave credits accruals and carry-overs** **separating views based on user roles applied on template instead of thru mixins** **automated deduction of number_of_days from current_yr_XX_credits upon saving an "Approved" request.**
-	**automated leave calculation with regard to excluding weekends on date ranges.**
+	**automated leave calculation with regard to excluding weekends on date ranges.** might need to have a way to adjust days as "non-working holiday", as well. will figure that out later on "working days" branch.
 	**validation for making sure start_date < end_date.**
 	**added global context thru an additional context_processor so variable usage are consistent.**